paramnav/nn-toc/README.md

 After this, use the jupyter notebook nn-toc/notebooks/TOC/InfoGain.ipynb

 This notebook evaluates the KL divergence (or Information gain) between the true distribution and the predicted distibution from the Monte Carlo dropout ensemble.

+To check if information gain works and actually brings in improvement in the model, we did an experiment, by comparing outputs from a model trained with points of more information gain with a model trained with points of low information gain.
+This experiment is included in /notebooks/TOC/Infogain\ Experiment/.